OfficeDev/office-scripts-docs/docs/resources/samples/report-day-to-day-changes.md

 ## Sample Excel file

-Download <a href="daily-readings.xlsx">daily-readings.xlsx</a> for a ready-to-use workbook.
+Download [daily-readings.xlsx](daily-readings.xlsx) for a ready-to-use workbook.
 Add the following script to try the sample yourself!

 ## Sample code: Record and report daily readings